-DeVos hangs in balance before tight Senate vote
+DeVos confirmed; vice president casts historic tie-breaking vote

 - Vice President Mike Pence will likely have to be called on as the tie-breaker

-Senate GOP leaders are confident they can squeak DeVos through the Senate with the support of 50 Republican senators Tuesday afternoon, plus a historic tie-breaking vote from Vice President Mike Pence.
+The 51-50 vote ends Trump's toughest confirmation battle yet.
+Senate Democrats debated through the night and into Tuesday morning in a last-ditch attempt to derail DeVos, buoyed by support from Republican Sens.
+Lisa Murkowski of Alaska and Susan Collins of Maine.

-But the surprise defection of two Republican senators last week -- Sen. Lisa Murkowski of Alaska and Sen. Susan Collins of Maine -- coupled with an intense lobbying effort by liberal and Democratic groups has made DeVos the first of Trump's Cabinet picks to face serious jeopardy.
+Throughout the fight, Democrats argued they needed "Just one more!" to lure away another Republican vote.
+But Senate Republican leaders succeeded in delivering a victory to Trump in a confirmation fight that very few expected to become as tough as it did.

-DeVos' poor performance in her confirmation hearing -- punctuated by her suggestion that a school in Wyoming might want to have guns on premises to protect from grizzly bears -- contributed to roaring anger among public school supporters and teachers unions.
+DeVos' poor performance in her confirmation hearing -- punctuated by her suggestion that a school in Wyoming might want to have guns on premises to protect against grizzly bears -- contributed to roaring anger among public school supporters and teachers unions.
+Even before her hearing, critics pointed to DeVos's lack of experience with public schools and her bankrolling of efforts like school vouchers that could take money from public institutions.

-Senate Democrats led on cheers Monday evening by protesters at the Capitol (and around the internet) of "Just one more!" -- a nod to the fact they only need to win over another Republican senator to spike DeVos' nomination.
+Senate minority leader Chuck Schumer voiced his displeasure with the vote moments after she was confirmed, tweeting, "Today @VP Mike Pence did something no one else has ever done: cast the tie breaking vote on his own cabinet nominee."

-"We may, in fact, have an additional Republican colleague voting 'no,' which would stop her tomorrow," Sen. Debbie Stabenow told CNN's Erin Burnett "OutFront" Monday.
+Devos tweeted after the vote, "I appreciate the Senate's diligence & am honored to serve as @usedgov Secretary.
+Let's improve options & outcomes for all US students."

 DeVos' Senate vote comes after a dramatic 24 hours of protest from Democrats inside and outside the Capitol that lasted through the night, into Tuesday morning, with Democratic senators taking shifts in the Senate arguing against DeVos.